 The third category of patterns you’re looking for is perceived barriers.
 Again, these are the objections: “we eliminated these contractors because they couldn’t do this, or because they didn’t do that or because, etc.”

 The fourth category is decision criteria, which is, as you’re walking those buyers through that journey, and they’re telling you what they needed to know.
-But, the decision criteria, all the buyers were asking questions when they were on your website and talking to the providers.
+But, the decision criteria, all the buyers asked questions when they were on your website and talked to the providers.

 And then the fifth category is the journey.
-The buyer’s journey is just documenting the process the buyers go through and the resources they trust.
+The buyer’s journey is just documenting the buyers’ process and the resources they trust.
 Did they go on Google?
 Did they ask their peers?
 Did they go to Yelp?
 And then identifying who was involved in that journey; once you’ve been through this process.

 How often should you revisit this?